Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 Less than a year later, that ex-girlfriend became my wife.

 She signed a marriage contract with this imperfect person.
-Fifteen years of wedlock later, she continues to challenge me to be a better husband, father, and man.
+19 years of wedlock later, she continues to challenge me to be a better husband, father, and man.
 I trust her more than anyone else in this strange world.

 I’ve found there’s a lot of freedom in permitting yourself to be imperfect.